 The next day, we were off for another full day of site-seeing outside London with the English Bus tour company!
 Our first stop on this day tour was Stratford-upon-Avon, the birth place of Shakespeare.
 At the center of town is Shakespeare’s childhood home in the typical Tudor style.
 We didn’t tour inside, but here is a quick shot of the outside of his home.

-We went on a walking tour of Stratford with our guide (which was a lot better than the tour of Bath the previous day).
-We saw more of the old-school Tudor style homes and walked by the Royal Shakespeare Theatre on the banks of the Avon, where they specialized in the performance of (duh!)
+We went on a walking tour of Stratford with our guide, where we saw more of the old-school Tudor style homes and walked by the Royal Shakespeare Theatre on the banks of the Avon, where they specialized in the performance of (duh!)
 Shakespeare’s plays!
 One of my favorite pictures was this one of the boats docked by the river.
 If you know any Shakespeare plays, you should recognize the names!

 After that we walked around the town and ate some lunch at Hobsons Patisseries which is a great place to stop if you love cheesecake!
-The picture below doesn’t do it justice, because they probably had about 50 different types of cheesecakes!
-We grabbed some lunch and then were off for a drive through the gorgeous Cotswolds country cottages!
+Then were off for a drive through the gorgeous Cotswolds country cottages!

 The Cotswolds is an area of England that has beautiful, green rolling hills and cute little cottages.
 It’s not really a set location, but more an area of the countryside.
 We ended in Bibury village.
 Below is a picture of Arlington Row in Bibury and the little weavers’ cottages date back from 1380s!
 You feel like you’re walking around in a movie set…